stephus182/ds-logistic-tuning-lab-nyc-ds-091018/README.md

 ```

 ## Analysis
-Describe what is misleading about the AUC score and ROC curves produced by this code [Teacher: only give code once students are done with previous questions]
+Describe what is misleading about the AUC score and ROC curves produced by this code.